What Is An eCheck? A Guide To Electronic Checks For Small Business

 - Increase reach to consumers who can’t or won’t use credit cards

 - Offer an additional payment method your competition may not offer

-If you’re dealing with ACH payments, you may need to be underwritten for an ACH processing account.
-This is similar to a merchant account for credit card processing, and the underwriting process will determine your rates and fees.
+If you’re converting eChecks directly into ACH payments before forwarding them for processing, you may need to be underwritten for an ACH processing account.
+You can read more about that in our guide on how to accept ACH payments.
 Transparent providers often publish standardized ACH rates and fees that most lower-risk merchants will receive.

-Here are some common rates you might see for echeck payments:
+For eCheck payments, here are some common rates you might see:

 - Free up to a certain number/amount (for remote deposit capture)

 - Free with a credit card processing account

 - Flat fee + percentage fee

 Note that any of these average figures may run higher for high-risk merchants.